jerschro/how_to_dft/docs/hpcc/log_on_mac.md

 ## How To Transfer Files Locally

 1. Use scp function in local terminal.
+    * Example command is: ```scp eraider@login.hpcc.ttu.edu:/home/eraider/file_to_transfer.txt .```
 1. Use Global Transfer web server.
+More instructions are on HPCC Documentation.